federicoambrosino/web-site/_pages/research.md

 title: "Research Interests"
 date: 2011-07-17
 permalink: /research/
-modified: 2015-08-30
+modified: 2018-08-07
 excerpt:
 tags:
 ---

 I research various aspects of gravity from an astrophysical standpoint.
-I'm a member of the [TAPIR](http://www.tapir.caltech.edu/ "Theoretical astrophysics including relativity") group at Caltech.
+I'm an Assistant Professor in the [department of physics and astronomy](http://physics.olemiss.edu/) at Ole Miss.

 I'm mainly interested in testing general relativity, specifically in the high-curvature regime (think black holes, neutron stars,